 * The 2018 winner was Leigh Mante (attending University of Virginia)

 * The 2017 winner was Rand Gabriel Buenaventura (attending VCU in Richmond)

 * The 2016 winner was Lara De Haan (attending George Mason University)

 *The 2015 winners ($1,000 to each one) were Peter Nguyen (attending George Mason University) and Amanda Ponack (attending James Madison University)

 *The 2014 winner was Erin Bryant (attending Randolph-Macon College)

 *The 2013 winner was Isaiah Simmons (attending William and Mary)

 *The 2012 winner was Amy Cohen (attending VA Tech)

-*The 2010 winner was Chris Horton, a young man who is a MERSA survivor.
+*The 2011 winner was Jessica Carlisle*The 2010 winner was Chris Horton, a young man who is a MERSA survivor.

 *The 2009 winner was Regina Stallings, (attending the University of Virginia)